-These are examples of museums, galleries, companies, universities and more, in Tokyo, Sydney, UK, Singapore and elsewhere that I have worked with.
-The following are their feedback.
+The banner shows examples of museums, galleries, companies, universities and more, in Tokyo, Sydney, UK, Singapore and elsewhere that I have worked with.
+The following are some of their feedback.

 LEADERSHIP & INNOVATION